Software and computational tools

 Acknowledgements

-WB is grateful for the kind hospitality of Leiden University and the Lorentz Institute, and the support of Girton College, Cambridge, Marie SkΕodowska-Curie Actions and the Institute of Physics of the Czech Academy of Sciences.
+I am grateful for the support of Marie Sklodowska-Curie Actions and the Institute of Physics of the Czech Academy of Sciences.

 Hamiltonian Gauge Gravity Surveyor (HiGGS)